Top Oz Tours offers a great range of Salzburg tours and experiences. You can browse the options here.

 The World Heritage-listed Altstadt (Old Town) is home to most of Salzburg’s key historical landmarks and museums.
 Walking the streets gives you a strong sense of the city’s past, and there are plenty of cafes along the way where you can get a taste of Austria’s renowned coffee culture.

 Most visitors congregate around the Cathedral Quarter (Domplatz) or Mozart’s Birthplace in the pedestrian-only Getriedegasse.
 It’s also worth crossing the river to find the narrow, cobbled alley called Steingasse.
-Originally a Roman street, this ancient laneway still looks medieval and is untouched by tourism.
-You won’t find souvenir stalls, ticket hawkers or tour groups here — just an undisturbed historic atmosphere.
+Originally a Roman street, this thoroughfare has maintained a medieval feel and is largely untouched by tourism.
+You won’t find souvenir stalls, ticket hawkers, or tour groups here — just an echoing centuries-old ambience.

 2. Follow The Sound of Music